gryphonshafer/Bible-Reference/README.md

 With this, we'd falsely match: Thessalonians 1, Numbers 7, and Judges 3.

-There are a couple things you can do to reduce this problem.
-You can optionally set `require_verse_match` to a true value.
-This will cause the matching algorithm to only work on reference patterns that contain what look to be verses.
+There are a few things you can do to reduce this problem.
+You can optionally set `require_chapter_match` or `require_verse_match` to true values.
+These will cause the matching algorithm to only work on reference patterns that contain what look to be chapter numbers and/or verse numbers.

 You can optionally set `require_book_ucfirst` to a true value.
 This will cause the matching algorithm to only work on reference patterns that contain what